• IMAGE DU MONDE

 Biology

 Often seen resting on live coral of lagoon reefs.
-Often in small groups.
+Often commonly found in groups of up to 10–15 individuals.
 Nektonic.